If you missed it, here is the link to Part 2: My Million Dollar Journey

 The Real Opportunity

 While 2013 was a year of struggles, 2014 was the year of opportunities.
-For the past seven years, I was mostly concentrating on growing our savings, take advantage of free money from the government, borrow wisely to invest, and convert everyday expenses like utility bills, car insurance, phone bills etc. to tax efficient expenses (I will cover this in another post).
+For the past seven years, I was mostly concentrating on growing our savings, take advantage of free money from the government, borrow wisely to invest, and convert everyday expenses like utility bills, car insurance, phone bills etc. to tax-efficient expenses (I will cover this in another post).
 However, all my investments and savings were in the stock market and it was time for me to diversify them into other areas (I don’t want to put all my eggs in the stock market basket).
 With my knowledge and expertise in Real Estate, I decided to diversify my assets into investment properties.
-This decision was easy as I already have knowledge in the industry and can earn commissions when I represent myself in Real Estate transactions and I will gain more valuable Real Estate trading experience.
+This decision was easy as I already have knowledge of the industry and can earn commissions when I represent myself in Real Estate transactions and I will gain more valuable Real Estate trading experience.
 So I ended up putting a 20% deposit on a condo unit at downtown Toronto that won’t be built until the end of 2017 (lots of time to appreciate in value and time to save for closing costs).
 I also partnered up with my childhood friend to purchase a semi-detached house in the hottest subdivision of Markham – The Upper Unionville Community.
 I was taking every opportunity to accumulate, diversify and rebalance my assets.
 If you are wondering, “where did I get the all funds to buy these two properties?”
 It came from the equity in my current house (the home equity builds up when I pay down the mortgage and the value of my house increases).
 I unlocked the equity in my house (once again, I will cover this in greater details in another post.
 This is my way of getting you back to my blog, hehe) by refinancing my mortgage and borrow more money to invest.

 The Lottery that I didn’t want to win